 - Clinical review keeps us honest.
 Dr. Walker checks our impressions against real-world pain and sleep complaints.

-We score motion isolation on a 0–10 scale.
-We use half steps when needed.
+We score motion isolation on a 5-point scale and use half points when a mattress falls between two bands.

 | Score band | What we experience in testing |